CTSJavaTraining/JulyTraining2016/docs/case-study-online-library.md

 **_Anonymous_** --

-* _An nonymous user may come to the system without logging in.
+* _An anonymous user may come to the system without logging in.
 Signup or logging using social channels are not mandatory for the above function(s)_
 * _All Item search functionality will be available for this user._
 * _The user will not be able to lend an Item until he/she subscribes to a membership scheme._